hbctraining/variant_analysis/lessons/04_sequence_alignment_theory.md

 * **PU**: This is the platform unit and it is **ideally supposed to hold `<FLOWCELL_BARCODE>.<LANE>.<SAMPLE_BARCODE>`**, where `<FLOWCELL_BARCODE>` is the barcode of the flowcell, `<LANE>` is the lane the data was run on and `<SAMPLE_BARCODE>` is supposed to be a library/sample specific identifer.
 In some software packages PU can take precedence over the ID field. **If you don't happen to have the `<FLOWCELL_BARCODE>.<LANE>.<SAMPLE_BARCODE>`, just make this field something useful that will help identify the sample**.
 In this case, we didn't have that information so we are re-using the **ID** field here.

 > More information about read groups and some fields we didn't discuss can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).
+>

+***

+**Exercises**

+**1.** The read group field LB (Library) is a required field to when adding read groups using `Picard`'s `AddOrReplaceReadGroups`, but we don't currently have this field in our read group information.
+How would we alter out the `bwa` command to include `LB` as well?

+**2.** If we wanted to increase the number of threads used by `bwa` for processing our alignment to 12, where  would we need to modify our `bwa` command to accommodate this?

+***

 ### Creating a script for alignment

-To align reads to the reference sequence, we will need to create an `sbatch` job submission script in `vim`.
+To align reads to the reference sequence, we will need to give ourselves an appropriate amount of resources and so we will need to create an `sbatch` job submission script.
+Move into the scripts directory and open up `vim`.

 ```
 $ cd ~/variant_calling/scripts/
 $ vim bwa_alignment_normal.sbatch
 ```

-Now, we can copy and paste the following shebang line and `sbatch` directives into our script file:
+Now, we can copy and paste the following **shebang line and `sbatch` directives** into our script file:

 ```
 #!/bin/bash